 If you don’t understand what SEO is, you won’t be able to control your brand’s reputation.
 Your favorite content will not rank without SEO, and your reputation will not increase.
 Thus, SEO reputation management improves the ranking of favored content in Google.
 As these assets climb in the rankings, they drive unfavorable search results down to page two and beyond.

 Unfortunately, many reputation management firms continue to employ high-risk, short-term strategies because they are cost-effective to implement.
 They buy false reviews, pack sites with keywords, and employ antiquated link-building techniques that are against Google’s standards.

 The problem with this approach is that it undervalues Google’s ever-evolving ability to detect tampering.
 These approaches will eventually catch up with your brand, and repairing the damage will be tough and costly.

-A good SEO plan knows why Google favors some websites over others and how to take advantage of those aspects while keeping compliant with search engines.
+Therefore, a good SEO plan knows why Google favors some websites over others and how to take advantage of those aspects while keeping compliant with search engines.
 In our essay regarding the cost of online reputation management, we compare our method to that of our rivals.

 Develop strategic alliances

 The importance of cultivating brand evangelists and strategic alliances cannot be overstated.
 These are charity, business connections, media outlets, and other resources you may use to publicize your good actions online.

 Perhaps your corporation makes anonymous donations to many charities, participates in community service, or controls a foundation.
 You don’t want to cheapen your altruism, but you also don’t want your good deeds to go unrecognized.
 Environmental stewardship and corporate social responsibility are critical components of brand reputation management.